paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### OtherAxes

-When we use an axis as a pivot, we will want the other axes to work with.
+When we use an axis as a pivot, we want to work with the other axes.
 This field refers to an array of the other two Directions. `Trig.xAxis.OtherAxes[0] == Trig.yAxis && Trig.xAxis.OtherAxes[1] == Trig.zAxis`.

 ##### Negative